sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 The key to interoperability is the use of well-established standards and specifications.
 To ensure our digital sovereignty and guarantee a level playing-field, for all future IT developments ESDC will promote standards and specifications that are implemented and distributed through OSS, and include this in its corporate governance approach.

-The principles of this strategy will help us choose strategically between closely competing software solutions.
-They keep our options open.
-They will allow ESDC to choose non-open technologies where there are good reasons to do so, while encouraging us to plan for future open standards and OSS alternatives.
-They give our developers the flexibility to gain expertise on the diversity of open-source platforms.
-In return, this is how ESDC will learn about innovative new solutions.

-The principles here are consistent with "state of the art" GC policies (see [Building a world class public service](#).
-They are aligned with the [Mandatory Procedures for EA Assessment](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) and the [Digital Standards](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html), in particular "maximize reuse", "work in the open by default" and "use open standards and open source software first".
-They also uphold the principles of the [ESDC OSS Framework](#), concentrating on making them actionable.

 ## 6. Implementing the Strategy

-ESDC is an enthusiastic user of and contributor to free and open source software.
+The GC is an enthusiastic user of and contributor to free and OSS.
-The open first strategy will ensure that it becomes even more involved.
+This "Open First" strategy will ensure that ESDC becomes even more involved.

 ### Current situation and lessons learned